steveri/easysteps/README.md

 Without easysteps, adding a node/step involves modifying your `construct.py` script in three separate places, once to define the node, once to add the node to the graph, and once to connect it to the other nodes in the graph, as in the "original syntax" examples below.
 (Note all "original syntax" examples are taken from [test/design_before/Tile_PE/construct.py](https://github.com/steveri/easysteps/blob/master/test/design_before/Tile_PE/construct.py), (copied from Stanford's `garnet` project https://github.com/StanfordAHA/garnet).

 The main benefit of easysteps is the ability to define, add, and connect a new custom or default step all in the same place within the construct.py script, as in the "new syntax" examples below.
-(Also see [design_after/Tile_PE/construct.py](https://github.com/steveri/easysteps/blob/master/test/design_after/Tile_PE/construct.py)
+(Also see [test/design_after/Tile_PE/construct.py](https://github.com/steveri/easysteps/blob/master/test/design_after/Tile_PE/construct.py)

 ```
-ORIGINAL SYNTAX:
+ORIGINAL SYNTAX for building custom "extended" step "custom-genus-scripts"
+and default step "cadence-genus-synthesis": Twelve lines of code
+scattered throughout construct.py script.

   custom_genus_scripts = Step( this_dir + '/custom-genus-scripts' )
   synth = Step( 'cadence-genus-synthesis', default=True )